 This week I’ve been writing a lot about Hopi corn beyond the mesas.
 And yet, the more I write about Hopi corn in Illinois, the more I think about corn back home.
 Here’s a scene (depicted in the photo) that one can never replicate in the Midwest, or any other place besides the Hopi mesas of northeastern Arizona.

-I’ve been meaning to post more photos on my blog.
-I took this one on Point Vicente in Rancho Palos Verdes, California.
+I took this photo on Point Vicente in Rancho Palos Verdes, California.
 I wanted to capture the calmness of the ocean and the layers of colors reflecting off the sky and sea.
-From the shore, the sailboat in the foreground seemed so small and insignificant amidst the vastness of the ocean.
+From the shore, the sailboat in the foreground seemed so small and insignificant amidst the ocean’s vastness.

 In May of this year, I photographed our cat, Twila, stalking a bird in our yard.
 Although Twila is a great “mouser,” she tends to be gentle with birds.
 She plays with them (similar to the way she plays with spiders), and then lets them go.
 This bird was no exception.
 Thirty minutes after I took the photo, I saw the bird perched in a nearby tree.
 No longer interested in playing with the bird, Twila moved on to stalking bigger and better things, including a squirrel.
 But unlike the birds, squirrels in our neighborhood refuse to play with her.
 She gets the same response from the raccoons.